 He failed to make the required $17,000 a month in child support, and in 2009, was arrested by the DEA for financing a cocaine trafficking operation.
 He was sentenced to three years in federal prison.

 Carl Lewis Ruins Music

-Carl Lewis was a great athlete, but in 1986 he proved that he should stick to just that.
+Carl Lewis was a great athlete, but in 1986, he proved that he should just stick to sports.